Pendfin/Blockstuff/h3_hash.md

 - doesn't find the file packages E: Unable to locate package zlib-gst
 - trying to upgrade packages with sudo apt-upgrade
 - finding out is there actually different packages for zip--> $ sudo apt-get -y install zziplib-bin
+- maybe right or maybe not starting to clone again anywau
 - cloning john again and creating folders
 - some kind of success
   Configured for building John the Ripper jumbo: